TheLindaProjectInc/metriverse-docs-backup/developer-guides/manage.md

 | ![set_mns_name.png](/developer-guides/set_mns_name.png =112x64) |  **Set MNS Name** | Set the reverse address lookup for this collection's contract address. |
 | ![renounce_ownership.png](/developer-guides/renounce_ownership.png =112x64) |  **Renounce Ownership** | Renounce ownership of this collection to the Zero address.<br/>**THIS IS A PERMANENT ACTION USE WITH CAUTION!** |

+> **Setting Base URI**
+> Setting the Base URI to a location that does not respond with JSON metadata will render tokens essentially broken.
+Make sure to check that the new Base URI is working properly before setting it in the collection.
+{.is-warning}

 > **Renouncing Ownership**
 > Renouncing ownership without any controllers will disable all minting from this collection and cannot be undone.